Thumbody/pdsnd_github/README.md

 Udacity Bikeshare Project

 ### Description
-The project uses python3 to create a console interface for examining bikeshare data.
+The project uses Python3 to create a console interface for examining bikeshare data.
+The project was part of Udacity's Data Science Nanodegree program.

 ### Files used
 bikshare_final.py